Anxiety: a good response gone wrong.

 The approach to overcome anxiety is different for every client.
 Some may learn stress management techniques, develop strategies and skills to shift thinking or emotional response patterns or others may need to focus on life style changes such as increasing exercise or decreasing caffeine/alcohol/substance abuse.
 A psychologist can also help you manage stressful or abusive relationships at work or at home.

 Cognitive Behavioural therapy or CBT and Mindfulness helps you to make a connection between your thoughts and the feelings of anxiety.
 Learning to identify and counter negative or anxious thoughts improves mood and lifts anxiety.
 This therapy sounds simple but is extremely powerful.
 CBT and Mindfulness has been well researched for anxiety and depression and has a high success rate.

 Contact us today for further information

-Aresolution has helped hundreds of Perth people overcome anxiety and improve the quality of their life, work and relationships.
-We have also helped people overcome anger, post-traumatic stress disorder and depression, as well as helped them work through relationship or familial problems.
+Aresolution has helped hundreds of Perth people cope with anxiety and improve the quality of their life, work and relationships.
+We have also helped people with anger, post-traumatic stress disorder and depression, as well as helped them work through relationship or familial problems.

 ANXIETY COUNSELLING PERTH, FREMANTLE AND APPLECROSS